mklan/fire-rtc/README.md

       firebase, // pass the firebase instance
       id: 'my first serverless webrtc connection', // choose randomly and share with other party
       initiator: true, // the other party needs to set this to false and join afterwards!
-      onSignal: handleSignal, // gets called when the own sdp gets generated
       onConnect: handleConnect, // gets called when the connection is established
       onData: handleData, // gets called each time a new message arrives });

-function handleSignal (signal) {
-  // signal is generated so we can join fireRTC.join();
-}

 function handleConnect () {
   fireRTC.send('hello!')